-Thanks to an initial gift from the Arthur M. Blank Family Foundation and with continued support by alumni giving, The Lewis Institute launched the Social Innovation Inventureships program in 2016.
+Thanks to an initial gift from the Arthur M. Blank Family Foundation and with continued support by alumni giving, the Institute for Social Innovation launched the Social Innovation Inventureships program in 2016.
 This first-of-its-kind fellowship is unique to Babson as we ask students (whether undergraduates or graduates) to use Babson's Entrepreneurial Thought & Action® methodology to work at a strategic level with social enterprises or companies seeking to have greater social impact.
 Students co-create with a sponsoring organization either a semester-long or summer-long Inventureship™ that addresses a real and current social impact challenge.

 To apply for an Inventureship™, students must send a one-page letter outlining what they are seeking to change, the organization they intend to work with, and the plan for co-creating lasting impact both for the organization and for Babson.
-The Lewis Institute can work with students to identify potential placements.
-Students must have enough background information to articulate the impact they are trying to create in order for The Lewis Institute to help identify the pathway.
+The Institute for Social Innovation can work with students to identify potential placements.
+Students must have enough background information to articulate the impact they are trying to create in order for the Institute for Social Innovation to help identify the pathway.

 If you have questions, join one of our Open Office Hours.
 To apply for an Inventureship™, please email your proposal to Cheryl Kiser at firstname.lastname@example.org.

 Inventureships are one of the experiential learning opportunities that help our MBA students qualify for the Business and Social Innovation Intensity Track.